Abm32/flappy_car_game_tkinter_pygame/README.md

 ## How to Run
-After the configuration, make changes according to your will and run the project.
+After the configuration, make changes according to your will and run the gui.py file.
 If it's not running, then go for debugging.